oouyang/docker-git/README.md

 a docker image with a simple git server

 This is a quite simple Git-server for small workgroups.
 It is based on debian:latest and serves git repositories over http without encryption and without authentication.
 Use it on a local net or over VPN.
+(Or modify it to your needs)

 Start: `sudo docker run -t -i -p 8080:80 rgwch/git-server:<tag> bash`